jeremiahmanuel/astrorit.github.io/README.md

 # AstroRIT
-for the website development of ASOR
+for the website development of Astronomical Society of RIT